TOAST-DOCS/Quickstarts/en/cleanup-resources.md

 18. In the **Delete VPC** window, click **OK**.
 19. In the Success window, click **OK**.

-!!! tip "Get to know"
+!!! tip "Tips"
-\* Services that depend on deleting a VPC
+    * Services that depend on deleting a VPC
-\* Deleting a VPC also deletes the resources that you created within the VPC, such as subnets`(MySubnet`), routing tables`(MyRT)`, and Internet gateways.
+        * Deleting a VPC also deletes the resources that you created within the VPC, such as subnets`(MySubnet`), routing tables`(MyRT)`, and Internet gateways.

 ### Step 7.
 Delete the monitoring resource